VaflyaRaznovkusnaya/GameDevelopmentLessons_Unity2D/README.txt

 There are three ways to obtain password: using a brute force, opening a special storage location (and messing with it) or completing butterfly puzzle (tough it would be in Russian language).

-In folder "Game build" you can find game's last build that you can play In folder "raw code" you can find my scripts and assets that I used in Unity engine Have fun!
+In folder "Game build" you can find game's last build that you can play In folder "Raw code" you can find my scripts and assets that I used in Unity engine Have fun!